klack/klack.cloud/README.md

 # Uninstall
 - Move the `backup` and `home` folders to a safe location to preserve your data
 - Run `./setup.sh --clean`
-- Remove entry for `node_exporter` from `/etc/crontab` on your host machine
-- Remove entries from `/etc/hosts` on your server and your local machine
+- Remove entries from `/etc/hosts` on your local machine